Sinn Féin leadership criticised following large attendance at Bobby Storey funeral

 Party accuses Fine Gael of ‘using the funeral of well-liked and much-loved man for political ends’

-Sinn Féin leader Mary Lou McDonald and the North’s Deputy First Minister Michelle O’Neill were among high-profile party members in attendance at the service and later commemoration event at Milltown cemetery.
+Sinn Féin leader Mary Lou McDonald and the North’s Deputy First Minister Michelle O’Neill were among high-profile party members in attendance at the service in Belfast.

-The North’s First Minister Arlene Foster called on Ms O’Neill to “apologise” and “make amends”, when she spoke to BBC Radio Ulster’s Nolan Show.
+The North’s First Minister Arlene Foster called on Ms O’Neill to “apologise” and “make amends”, when she spoke to BBC Radio Ulster’s Nolan Show on Wednesday morning.

+She later told reporters: “There has to be a recognition that there was wrongdoing yesterday and when that recognition comes forward there needs to be an apology.”
+Ms Foster said she needed to hear from Ms O’Neill why she felt it was alright not to abide by the guidance.

+Ms Foster said there was “anger and upset right across the community” from people who had lost loved ones during the pandemic.
+It was not an “Orange or Green” issue.

+Asked how she expected the Orange Order, which in April announced it was cancelling its annual July 12th parades, Ms Foster said: “Nobody enjoys the marching season as much as I do.”

+The Orange Order wanted to protect the community that they lived in and wante to celebrate in a safe way, she said.
+Butm she added: “Two wrongs don’t make a right.”

-Speaking on Newstalk Breakfast, Ms Carroll MacNeill said: “To knowingly and willingly participate in an event that was always going to have the potential to be very large and to not remove yourself from that, it just smacks of making deliberate and very different choices about how the rules are applied.”
+Meanwhile, Fine Gael TD Jennifer Carroll MacNeill, speaking on Newstalk Breakfast, said: “To knowingly and willingly participate in an event that was always going to have the potential to be very large and to not remove yourself from that, it just smacks of making deliberate and very different choices about how the rules are applied.”

 Sinn Féin TD Matt Carthy responded that using a funeral to make a political point was “a new low”.
 He said: “There’s an attempt by people like Jennifer to dehumanise Republicans and Sinn Féin members as if we haven’t been through the exact same stresses and anxieties as every other member of the community.